lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 The option preserve_context

-means that although you declare variables without local
+implies that variables without local

 So, if you first execute a = 1